 Despite Chad being strictly governed by President Déby since the 1990 coup, freedom of the press and information is relatively large.
 However, the authorities control social media and block access to it when the political situation in the country is tightened.

 Several newspapers are published in Chad.
-See Digopaul for definition and pronunciation of Chad.
 The government body Le Progres is the only daily newspaper in the country.
 The others come out weekly or less frequently.
 Among the largest and most viable are L’Obervateur and La Voix and N’Djamena Hebdo.
 Newspapers can rarely be bought outside the capital Ndjamena because distribution is uncertain and slow, in addition to the market being small.
 Newspaper editions are small (2000–3000 copies) and the newspapers are so expensive, about seven kroner, that only a small middle class can afford to buy them.